- 1.Where is South Africa digitally in 2019: the stats

 - 3.South African digital design trends and predictions for 2019

-This month we’re looking at where South Africa is, digitally speaking in 2019.
+This month we’re looking at where South Africa is, digitally speaking.
 This article will focus on what South Africa’s current ecommerce landscape looks like.
 It’s clear that it is quite different from that of the rest of the world.
 If you’re looking to start selling things digitally or if you would like to move your business from a brick-and-mortar environment into the online space then read on.
 It’s always a good idea to understand what you’re getting yourself into.
 Let’s try to answer a few questions you may have about the South African ecommerce landscape.

 Is the South African ecommerce landscape growing?